 In the next wizard page, you are asked to enter the fully qualified hostname for the MTA you wish to create.
-The hostname will normally be in the values of MX records for the Email domain configured in the next screen.
+The hostname will normally in the value of MX records for the Email domain configured in the next screen.